Skip links

 December 438,550 16,500 250 - - 455,300

-Out of the total 515,450 MT of stocks available at Port Qasim Authority and Karachi Port, the stocks of RBD palm olein is showing the highest share of 53.1% followed by RBD palm oil 43.8%.
-Palm oil and its various fractions have a share of 100% in the total ending stocks.
+Of the total 498,150 MT of stocks held at Port Qasim Authority (PQA) and Karachi Port, RBD palm olein accounts for the largest share at 50.0%, followed by RBD palm oil at 46.3%.
+Collectively, palm oil and its various fractions make up a dominant 96.3% of the total ending stocks.

 Source: MPOC Market Intelligence